 Sold.
 But please contact Bill if you would be interested in commissioning a similar piece.
 Please note due to the nature of Burr wood, all sculptures will look different, although the shape will be roughly the same.

 Also as burr wood is not easy to come by and when and if we can get hold of it, the size of the piece of wood will be one of the main influences on the final sculpture.

 About the Sculpture

-This manta ray is carved from a stunning piece of locally sourced oak burr wood.
+This particular manta ray was carved from a stunning piece of locally sourced oak burr wood.
 It is mounted on a granite block.
-Please contact Bill if a different base option is required.